Go on-line and save yourself time

 - If you feel you should be entitled to a discount or any of the exemptions

 - If you cease to be employed or start work

-The Council is continually aiming to improve its services to you.
+The Council is continually aiming to improve its service to you.

-Electronic Billing will be introduced shortly This is a more effective and efficient way to receive your Council Tax bill.
+Electronic billing for Council Tax is now available.
+This is a more effective and efficient way to receive your Council Tax bill.